 Pockets and waistbands are fraught with meaning.
 Thumbs tucked in the waistband usually say, “I’m staking my territory,” which is a gesture of power, not influence.
 Best to avoid pockets and waistbands.

 Hands clasped behind your back.
-Depending on context, this gesture, similar to the fig-leaf, can make you look smaller, as if to say, “I hope you like me.”
+Depending on the context, this gesture, similar to the fig-leaf, can make you look smaller, as if to say, “I hope you like me.”
 If having your hands clasped behind your back is part of a bigger pattern, often referred to as the royal strut (erect posture, slow gait, head held high), your body is saying, “You better fear me.”
 The royal strut conveys superiority, extreme self-confidence, and sends a message of, “I know I have power.”
 Neither of these is advised in business situations.

 Arms crossed over the chest.
 This stance is probably the most misinterpreted gesture.
 To some people, it says, “I’m annoyed.”
 Others think it says, I’m not open to discussion.
 I stand firm on what I said.”
 Some people automatically cross their arms when they are listening.
 Some cross their arms when they are cold.
 Maybe they are simply trying to hide a spot on their shirt or blouse.
-This gesture is comfortable and easy, and difficult to overcome, try your best to avoid simply because it’s loaded with so many misunderstandings and meanings of closed-off or discomfort.
+This gesture is comfortable and easy, and difficult to overcome, try your best to avoid it simply because it’s loaded with so many misunderstandings and meanings of closed-off or discomfort.

 Hands on hips.
 Okay, sure, this gesture makes you look bigger‚ because you‚ are taking up more space.
 It also reverts everyone to adolescents as the viewer flashes-back to the “schoolyard bully”.
 Even if you were lucky enough to escape the bully flashback, it definitely carries a connotation of annoyance and judgment.
 It often sends the message “I’m ready for a fight.”
 Think gunfight at the OK Corral.